daehn/Counted-Set/README.md

 Minimal implementation of a counted Set in Swift.

-Start by creating a `CountedSet` instance using a `Hashable` element type and by adding and removing objects:
+We start by creating a `CountedSet` instance using a `Hashable` element type and by adding and removing objects:

 ```swift
 let words = CountedSet<String>()